raphaelsalak/SteveHarvey-game/README.md

 2. Create a package name it "application" if you don't already have the default package.

 3. Copy the Game.java, Gameobject.java, HarveyFace.jpg, and Dumbbell-Nebula.jpg into your package.

+4. To copy, click download

 4. Before you run, make sure eclipse run configuration is compatible with javafx.